There are lots of different ways in which your business can support schools and colleges with their careers activities. Here are some ideas.

 - Give a talk to a group of students – this could be on a number of related career issues.
 If you run your own business, hearing how you’ve set up on your own will give students an insight into enterprise activities.
 You could talk about your career path into your role, especially if you’ve had lots of different careers and aspects of them all have helped you to achieve what you’re doing now.
 You could ask your apprentices to go into a school to talk about the opportunities in your company or what it’s like moving from education to employment at a young age.
 Or you could give a talk about what your company does and the different roles within it.
 These talks can inspire young people and raise awareness of the types of careers they might have in Tees Valley.

 - Provide a work experience placement – this can be a one or two-week block, or a combination of on-site visits, work shadowing and work they could prepare at home.
 We can also combine visits to various employers so any support you can provide is appreciated.
 It is important that the work experience results in the student gaining skills and experiences that they can’t obtain in the school environment.
 The placement should cover on-the-job practical skills at an appropriate level and should help to develop their employability skills such as problem solving, communication, leadership, teamwork, negotiation, presentation, organisation, decision-making and time management if possible.
+Health & Safety is rarely a barrier to taking a work experience student.
+Read the HSE’s myth busting guidance here but also read the case study on the ARC’s work experience programme here.

 - Mentoring – a businessperson providing one-to-one guidance to a student can make such a long-term impact.
 This could be providing guidance regarding career paths, on how to improve their employability skills, on their assignments or just being someone to talk to when they are struggling with a work-related issue.